 Risk Drift: A new direction or temporary blip?

 One of the bigger concerns is the taking on of bigger loans which have gone on to default.
-Without revealing specifics of these loans, many were to fund rather speculative developments which went on to fail, in that the developer simply ran out of cash.
+Without revealing specifics of these loans, many were to fund rather speculative developments which went on to fail.
+The story is quite familiar in that the developer simply ran out of cash.
 This leaves lenders in a difficult position, which is either to sell an uncompleted development, or to provide the additional finance and sell it then.
 In the first case, there may be few takers for the property (in which case the price either keeps on going down or it goes to auction), and in the second case, losses may be realised.